sumisumu/OpenCore-Godlike-9900k-6900XT/README.md

 # OpenCore-ASUS-ROG-MAXIMUS-XI-GENE

-OpenCore configuration for ASUS ROG MAXIMUS XI HEROGENE and helper script to create EFI directory.
+OpenCore configuration for ASUS ROG MAXIMUS XI GENE and helper script to create EFI directory.

 ## Table of Contents